 Do whatever activity you enjoy that gets you active.
 You could walk around the park with your stroller, do yoga in your local studio when you can, use a workout video; do whatever will get you active each day.

 With this as a concept, you can work in activity throughout your whole day.
 You can park in the farthest parking space when you go grocery shopping.
-Take the stairs instead of elevator next time you have the option.
+Take the stairs instead of the elevator next time you have the option.
 Do squats or dance while you brush your teeth.
 Squeeze your abs while you do the dishes.
-Basically if you get creative you can work extra physical activity into tasks you are already doing.
+Basically, if you get creative you can work extra physical activity into tasks you are already doing.

-Unlike our younger years and days before the kiddos, we don't have time for sleepovers and mulling about over nothing with friends like we once did.
+Unlike our younger years and days before the kiddos, we don't have time for sleepovers and mulling about nothing with friends like we once did.
 However, taking time to nurture important friendships and relationships is a crucial part of your self-care.

 Your friends are there to provide reprieve when you need it.
 They can be leaning posts of support and you can help one another through life's experiences.
 Friendships are important, especially when you are craving some adult time because you haven't spoken to one in weeks.